arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 To use the Modbus protocol with your Portenta Machine Control, you will need the [`ArduinoRS485`](https://github.com/arduino-libraries/ArduinoRS485) and [`ArduinoModbus`](https://github.com/arduino-libraries/ArduinoModbus) libraries.
 You can install them via the Library Manager of the Arduino IDE.

-The example below shows how to communicate a Portenta Machine Control with an Opta™ device via Modbus TCP.
+The example below shows how to enable Modbus TCP communication between Portenta Machine Control and Arduino Opta™.
 For wiring both devices, we have two options:

 1. A direct connection between the Portenta Machine Control and the Opta™ device through an Ethernet cable.
 2. Individually connect each device to an internet router via Ethernet cables.